hackclub/hackclub/workshops/sprig_first_game/README.md

 You can add your game file, and then scroll down to the bottom and click "Commit file".

 If you want to add a thumbnail to your game in the gallery, you can!
 By default, it will be the first map of your game.
 If you want to change this though, you can.
-Just take a screenshot of your game in PNG format, go to the `img` folder inside the `gallery` folder, and then upload the image there.
+Just take a screenshot of your game in PNG format, go to the `img` folder inside the `games` folder, and then upload the image there.
 Make sure to name your image file the filename for your game!

 ![Add thumbnail to fork](https://sprig.hackclub.com/screenshots/thumbnail.png)